gvwilson/thirdbit/src/fiction/iffy/index.md

 We will therefore proceed to inspect this site regardless of your wishes."

 The woman's lip curled.
-"Consistent wi' regulations, is it?" she mimicked.
+"Consistent with regulations, is it?" she mimicked.
 "Well that means nought to me, mate, so you an' your brainmush friends can—oy!"